/

 4. Homemade Vanilla Extract Recipe

 It is a simple, step-by-step guide to making vanilla extract by yourself.
-You’ll only need two ingredients, both of which are readily available at your local supermarket: vanilla beans and ordinary vodka!
+You’ll only need two ingredients readily available at your local supermarket: vanilla beans and ordinary vodka!

 Step 1: Split the vanilla bean pods lengthwise in half.

-Step 2: Pour the alcohol over the vanilla beans in a container, making sure they are completely submerged.
+Step 2: Pour the alcohol over the vanilla beans into a container, making sure they are completely submerged.

 Step 3: Cover the jar and shake it vigorously.